graphpql/graphpinator/docs/HelloWorld.md

             - Graphpinator\Type\Contract\NamedDefinition
 ```

-Similiar approach is surely available for other frameworks like Symfony or Laravel.
+Similiar approach is surely available for other frameworks aswell.

-If you are using other framework and wish to expand this example, please send a PR.
+If you are using some other framework and wish to expand this example, please send a PR.